Food Safety

 March 31, 2026

-Ultra-processed foods (UPFs) continue to garner attention from researchers and regulators who wonder about their contribution to chronic health diseases and whether the category should be defined and regulated to protect public health.
+Ultra-processed foods (UPFs) continue to garner attention from researchers and regulators who study their contribution to chronic health diseases and whether the category should be defined and regulated to protect public health.

 Now, researchers at Florida Atlantic University’s (FAU’s) Charles E. Schmidt College of Medicine are suggesting that UPF consumption is an “urgent public health priority” based on the findings of a new study published in the American Journal of Medicine that linked diets high in UPFs to a “statistically significant and clinically important” increased risk of heart attack or stroke.